walter/ember-cli-meta-options/README.md

 ## Tests

-There are no tests at this time!

-My excuse is that I could not get the test harness for an ember-cli add-on to run without error.

-Advice or a pull request welcome!
+There acceptance tests that confirm the core featues work.

+I'm happy to accept pull requests for unit tests of the initializer code though.

 ## Credits